9 tips for new entrepreneurs from a 5x founder

 There are different stages in an entrepreneur’s journey where different things take more precedence.
 While beginning your journey, basic financial knowledge can certainly keep you navigate the early stages.
 At a stage, when the business is growing, it is better to seek outside help in controlling finances.
 I do not think it’s an important skill to acquire to be an entrepreneur, which can stand out.
 But if you do have the knowledge, you can potentially make better decisions about managing money in the company.

 He is the co-founder of Arkenea, a custom software development company that builds custom mobile and web apps for entrepreneurs and enterprises.
-Rahul has been featured as a business technology thought leader in numerous media channels such as Bloomberg TV, Forbes, HuffPost, Inc, among others.
+An experienced author, he has been featured on famous websites such as Bloomberg TV, Forbes, HuffPost, Inc, etc.